Student Entrepreneurship Fund

 • Monetary Feasibility: Is the requested funding appropriate for your venture goals?

-Receiving a financial award from the Student Entrepreneurship Fund at CWRU LaunchNET provides a valuable learning and life-skills opportunity to develop and experience a number of critical professional practices.
+Receiving a financial award from the Student Entrepreneurship Fund at CWRU Entrepreneurship provides a valuable learning and life-skills opportunity to develop and experience a number of critical professional practices.
 These include venture planning and management, budget ownership and management, fiscal responsibility and professional reporting.

 If you are awarded funds, you are fully responsible for their use and management.
-You are expected to keep accurate financial records and a summary of transactions, and must scan receipts to include in your project’s interim and final reports.
+You are expected to keep accurate financial records and a summary of transactions, and must scan receipts to include in your project’s final report.
 Please be aware that monetary awards of $600 or more are taxable and, if you receive an award higher than this amount, you will be issued a Form 1099 at the end of the calendar year.
 Please consult a tax professional if you have questions.

-• You must submit a final report by May 1, 2023.
+• You must submit a final report by May 1, 2024.
 The final report must include:

-• A description of the completed project
+• A description of the completed project cycle with successes and failures (no need to be ashamed here!)

-• Photos, drawings, and/or renderings of the final project
+• Photos, drawings, and/or renderings of accomplishments

 • Results from any competition(s) or presentations